BenderV/PrisonerDilemma/readme.md

 ### Prisoner's dilemma : Machine Learning bots to solve the Prisoner's dilemma [help needed]

-Python implementation of the Prisonner's dilemma with the classicals strategies, and two machine learning agents: QLearning and DeepQLearning.
+Python implementation of the Prisoner's dilemma with the classical strategies, and two machine learning agents: QLearning and DeepQLearning.

 ### Why